 Travis Mulhauser’s debut novel may be set in a fictional county in northern Michigan, but Sweetgirl reads very much like an Appalachian or Southern Gothic novel akin to Winter’s Bone.
 His eloquent prose describes the beauty in the harshness of Cutler County and softens the roughness of his characters.
 The novel follows Percy, an intelligent,… Read More A conversation with Travis Mulhauser

 [ release date: January 26, 2016 via HarperCollins] READ: my interview with the author.
 Girl Through Glass, the debut novel from Sari (rhymes with airy) Wilson, may be set in the cut-throat world ballet, but this is not a story about dance.
-It’s about what happens when a person’s world shatters apart and how those pieces… Read More ‘Girl Through Glass’ by Sari Wilson reviewed”
+It’s about what happens when a person’s world shatters apart and how those pieces… Read More ‘Girl Through Glass’ by Sari Wilson reviewed

 If you’ve read anything about We Are Not Ourselves by newcomer Matthew Thomas, you know it’s about Alzheimer’s disease.
 No critic tried to hide that fact; furthermore, Barnes& Noble’s own description of it enlightens readers about the affliction.
 Well, that’s about half right.… Read More ‘We Are Not Ourselves’ reviewed